How to Catch Up on Retirement Savings: Strategies for 30s and Beyond

 6. Utilize Health Savings Accounts (HSAs) for Retirement

 Health Savings Accounts (HSAs) funds must be used for qualified medical expenses for people under 65.
 There are penalties if you withdraw funds for other reasons.
-If you don’t use the money in your HSA, it rolls over into the next year.
+If you don’t use the money in your HSA, it rolls over to the next year.

 7. Set Goals and Expectations